These are the stories of the not-so-picture perfect Christmas.

 Real family stories happen in the thick of Christmas too.
-Five minutes before we left for the church’s Christmas Eve service last year, all spiffed up in our Christmas best, we pulled the sofa table away from our new custom sofa, so we could line up with the lit tree in the background and grab a family pic before heading out the door.
+Five minutes before we left for Christmas Eve service, all spiffed up in our best, we pulled the sofa table away from our new custom sofa to grab a family pic before heading out the door.

-What to my wondering eyes did I behold! (in fact, all of us beheld at the same in one communal gasp…) four black permanent marker letters stamped into the backside of the recently purchased custom sofa…ZMZZ… WHAT!!!!>??!!
+What to my wondering eyes did I behold!
+(All of us beheld it in one communal gasp…) four black permanent marker letters stamped into the backside of the just unpackaged custom sofa…ZMZZ… WHAT!!!!>??!!

-Earlier that afternoon, our son Zach was upset with us.
-And now we had evidence he was angry was right there in thick black squiggles.
+Earlier that afternoon, our son was upset with us.
+The evidence he was angry was right there in thick black squiggles.

-You know when you go into ‘that’ place where you’re caught in between emotions?
-You’re so flustered, so taken aback, so ticked, that you don’t know what the best reaction would be?
+You know when you go into that place where you’re caught between emotions?
+You’re so flustered, taken aback, ticked, that you don’t know what the best reaction would be?
 Well, that’s where I was at that moment.
-Oh, I wanted to kick and scream.
-Oh, I wanted to lose my temper, my marbles, my patience.
-I wanted to be lost.
-Not found in this moment.
+I wanted to kick and scream but knew that kicking screaming would not right the wrong and it was weird to feel angry when I was daydreaming about sugar plum fairies.

-Instead, my husband put his hands on my shoulders and told me to take a deep breath.
+My husband put his hands on my shoulders and told me to take a deep breath.
 “Keep it together.
 We’ll figure it out when we get back.”
-Well, that’s not supposed to happen right before Christmas kickoff.

 Not everyone wants to share the same Christmas traditions.
 I am fond of those old black and white flicks at Christmas time…Holiday Inn, Miracle on 34th Street, It’s a Wonderful Life, A Christmas Carol.
-My family: not so much.
-“Why are you watching a movie without colour?”
-Or I hear, “Can we get the coloured version, mom?”
-Well, that’s part of the charm for me.
-Apparently this is only a tradition I want to keep.
-Sitting in front of the television with an old black and white and cuddled with a bowl of candy cane popcorn?
-Why am I sitting alone?
+My family is not into those movies.
+“Why are you watching a movie without colour?” or I’ve heard, “Can we get the coloured version, Mom?”
+Of course that’s part of the charm for me.

 Not everyone shares the Christmas spirit.
 Our neighbours were good friends to our kiddos.
-They come out to play every time ours do.
-Max and Stella are their names.
-So it was fitting that they befit their friends with a Christmas gift.
-Hot gluing gems and sparkles and acorns and all things Christmas onto wide bands of red and green ribbons, creating collars for their canine friends.
+They came out to play every time our kids were outside.
+Max and Stella were their names.
+So it was fitting that the kids befit their friends with a Christmas gift.
+They hot glued gems and sparkles and acorns onto wide bands of red and green ribbons, creating collars for their canine friends.
 The kids had a blast and brought them over to the dog owner’s home.
-When Max and Stella’s owners came to their door, they weren’t thrilled.
-Though the neighbour obliged the kids in attempting to attach one of the collars, she quickly shut the door quickly behind them.
+When Max and Stella’s owners came to the door, the neighbours weren’t excited.
+Though the neighbour obliged the kids in attempting to attach one of the collars to Max, the neighbour abruptly shut the door behind them.
 The Christmas spirit is not found everywhere, but we’ll still going to practice it anyway.

 Yet, wonderful Christmas moments still abound.
-Dreamy, leisurely Christmas days in pjs and happily occupied children whilst enjoying mulled wine and a book with Charlie Brown Christmas cd playing in the background.
+Dreamy, leisurely Christmas days in PJs and happily occupied children whilst enjoying mulled wine and a book with Charlie Brown Christmas cd playing in the background.
 Every day, every moment won’t be Christmas snow globe utopia.
 All of our hopes and dreams won’t come to fruition.